All in One View

 You can learn more about writing documents using Markdown at Markdown Guide, a reference for using this syntax.

 Remember, the README file is a first impression that research users will receive for your software.
 A README contains a brief description of the software, installation instructions, and a usage guide.
 Make them informative and user-friendly to enhance the research experience for others and foster collaboration.
-The writing style should be concide, clear, and explain technical terms.
+The writing style should be concise, clear, and explain technical terms.
 Use diagrams and screenshots for clarity.

 - A README file serves as an introduction to your software, guiding users on installation, usage, and understanding its capabilities.